KANATA SAILING CLUB RULES

 ii) Checked out by a club catamaran training instructor in a catamaran.

-Successful catamaran check out is recognized by award of a numbered red KSC tag, which is to be worn prominently while sailing.
+Successful catamaran check out is recognized by award of a red KSC tag.

 A red tag skipper is entitled to use all club boats.